What is the Enneagram?

 The Enneagram is a powerful tool for self-awareness that is rooted in ancient wisdom and informed by contemporary psychology.
 It compiles centuries of research about personality formation and development into a comprehensive system that can serve as a guide for navigating the complexities of human experience and relationships.

-The Enneagram is different from other popular personality systems like the MBTI (Myers-Briggs), True Colors, or even astrology, all of which deal primarily with behaviors.
-These systems can help us reach a degree of self-awareness by reflecting our own behaviors back to us, but they only really show us what we do.
+The Enneagram is different from other popular personality systems like the MBTI (Myers-Briggs) or True Colors, which deal primarily with behaviors.
+These systems can help us reach a degree of self-awareness by reflecting our own behaviors back to us, but they only really remind us of what we do.
 The Enneagram looks at why we do what we do, examining the deep motivational factors that drive our choices, and how these factors relate to one another.

-The Enneagram identifies nine modalities for how people tend to interpret and respond to life based on the nine basic fears: the fear of being bad or wrong, the fear of being unloved, the fear of being worthless, the fear of having no identity, the fear of being incapable, the fear of being without support, the fear of being in pain, the fear of being controlled, and the fear of being in conflict.
+The Enneagram identifies nine modalities for how people tend to interpret and respond to life based on the nine basic human fears: the fear of being bad or wrong, the fear of being unloved, the fear of being worthless, the fear of having no identity, the fear of being incapable, the fear of being without support, the fear of being in pain, the fear of being controlled, and the fear of separation.

 The purpose of discovering your Enneagram "type," then, is not to label you, or "put you in a box."
 Rather, it is to get you out of the box you are already in!
-This awareness can install a kind of "rearview mirror" on your life that will help you to check your blind spots, which can significantly improve your life and relationships.
+This level of self-awareness can install a kind of "rearview mirror" on your life that will help you to check your blind spots, which can significantly improve your life and relationships.

 How do I find out my Enneagram type?